salihkes/Metaversum-Salihanum/README.md

 This projects aims to not only fix that by providing a ground/base to build upon, but potentionally help you the reader (if you aren't salih1/salihkes) as well.
 My goal is simple; Finish the project, release the game on a dedicated website, release the entire code under AGPL v3 on Github.

-**Target Release Date**: I am planning to release this project to the public on September 19, 2025 (16th anniversary of me joining ROBLOX) as the day is pretty significant to me.
+**Target Release Date**: I was planning to release this project to the public on September 19, 2025 (16th anniversary of me joining ROBLOX) as the day was pretty significant to me.
+But the day has passed and currently the new release date is unknown.

 This project will not just let my digital presence flourish where I and my community upholds each other, rather than repeating many of the mistakes I did in Polandball Roleplay.